hervold/py2opencl/README.md

 """).build()
 ```

-**py2opencl** addresses this shortcoming by converting Python to C, at least for a limited set of Python.
-Where possible, I've tried to maintain compatibility with Numpy -- that is, one should be able to run ones function either in a for loop or using `py2opencl` and expect to see the same results.
+**py2opencl** tries to simlify this by converting Python to C for a limited set of Python.
+Where possible, I maintain compatibility with Numpy -- you should be able to run the same function in a Python `for` loop or using `py2opencl` without modification, and expect to see the same results (at vastly different speeds, of course).

+## Before we begin

+OpenCL doesn't necessarily require a GPU, but it does require drivers.
+OS X systems ship with drivers by default; on Linux, I'd recommend [AMD's "Accelerated Parallel Processing" SDK](http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/), which works on any modern x86 CPU without any need for a GPU.
+I've also tested this code using Nvidia's `nvidia-opencl-icd-331` package on Ubuntu, paired with a GeForce GT 630M GPU.

 ## An Example: Conway's Game of Life in Pure Python

 The rules for the Game of Life cellular automaton are easily expressed in a few lines of Python.
-In the following example, I define a `next_it` function to generate the next iteration of an array, then convert that function to an OpenCL kernel and calculate 100 iterations.
+In the following example, I define a `next_it` function to generate the next iteration of an array, then convert that function to an OpenCL kernel and calculate 1e6 iterations.

 ```python
 from py2opencl import Py2OpenCL